FrancoisSimon/CGP/README.md

 ## Installation

+This library was tested on python version 3.9 with tensorflow 2.10.
+Other distributions might not work.
+### Creating a compatible environment with anaconda on windows (anaconda prompt)

+`conda create --name cgp_env python=3.9
+activate cgp_env
+python -m pip install "tensorflow<2.11"`

 Download the github repository, decompress to the destination of your choice and set the working directory to the folder called `CGP`.
 Run the file `Turorial_Anomalous_Tracking.py` to verify that the framework is working.

 ## Principle